ray4477/ray4477/README.md

+## Hello!
-## Currently a student at UT Austin studying ECE.
-Interested in embedded systems, ML, signal processing, and autonomy.
+I am currently at UT Austin studying ECE.
+My main interests are in embedded systems, ML, signal processing, and autonomy.

 <!--
 **ray4477/ray4477** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.